ReVision-Implant/neural-simulation/v1_Anke/README.md

 ### Assign somatic coordinates

 Cells for each population are uniformly distributed within a cylindrical domain (400 µm radius core and 845 µm radius annulus) and within the specified "depth_range".
+Via the mask function, we avoid neurons to be placed at the location of the electrodes.

 ### Assign rotation_angle_yaxis